mendix/docs/content/howto/ux/setup-mendix-ui-framework-with-scout.md

 *   Download [Scout](http://mhs.github.io/scout-app/) ([or use a different compiler](http://sass-lang.com/install))
 *   Download text editor [Sublime Text](http://www.sublimetext.com/)

-## 3. Create a new App in the Mendix Desktop Modeler
+## 3 Creating a new App in the Mendix Desktop Modeler

 In this chapter we will create a new app based on a starter app from the New App selector.